 - Salt and pepper – This is the main seasoning used in this dish.

 - All-purpose flour – To lightly coat the chicken before browning.
-This
+This both aids browning as well as helps thicken the sauce.

-- Cremini (baby bella) mushrooms – I absolutely love mushrooms so I use a lot more mushrooms than most recipes call for.
+- Cremini mushrooms – I absolutely love mushrooms so I use a lot more mushrooms than most recipes call for.
 Feel free to use less if you wish.
 White button mushrooms also work.

 - Shallots – I prefer using shallots but you can use a yellow onion if you wish.